top of page

 We gon' do it, Lainie—Uncle's crazy, ain't he?

-The notion that these are concepts that nonwhite people could not possibly understand is ridiculous.
-The attempt to erase Eminem's legacy by making him seem unrelatable to hip hop's core demographic also erases his black fans.
+The notion that nonwhite people could not possibly understand and relate to Eminem's music is ridiculous.
+The attempt to erase Eminem's legacy by making him seem unrelatable to hip-hop's core demographic also erases his black fans.
 It also puts black people in a box as only being able to understand certain experiences.
-However, Em's group d12 also did shock rap, and they were all black.
-There is plenty of black artist into horror core and darker themes in their music like tech nine and Hopsin.
-So even if that was all em did, it still be relatable.
-Eminem has inspired some greats, such as Cole Kendrick Logic 50 cent Cordae Juice World.
+However, Em's group, D12, also did shock rap, and they were all black.
+There are plenty of black artist into horrorcore and darker themes in their music, like Tech N9ne and Hopsin.
+So even if that was all Em did, it would still be relatable.
+Eminem has inspired some greats, such as Cole, Kendrick, Logic, 50 Cent, Cordae, and Juice World.
 They were able to enjoy and even advance their artistry through Em.

 "I belong here, clown!
 Don't tell me 'bout the culture!